Holyhead: Culture and sport

 Holyhead's arts centre, the Ucheldre Centre, is located in the chapel of an old convent belonging to the order of the Bon Sauveur.
-It holds regular arts exhibitions, performances, workshops and film screenings.
+It holds regular art exhibitions, performances, workshops and film screenings.
 Holyhead Library is located in the old market hall.
 The Holyhead Maritime Museum is housed in what is claimed to be Wales's oldest lifeboat house.
 The lifeboat station was established in 1828.
 The 1927 National Eisteddfod was held in the town.
 Holyhead High School (previously County Secondary school) was the first comprehensive school in the UK.

 According to the United Kingdom Census 2001, 47% of the residents in the town can speak Welsh.
-The highest percentage of speakers is the 15-year-old age group, of whom 66% can speak the language.
+The highest percentage of speakers is in the 15-year-old age group, of whom 66% can speak the language.
 According to the 2011 Census, of those in the community who were born in Wales, 52.2% of the population could speak Welsh.

-The town's main football team is called Holyhead Hotspur and they play in the Cymru North, the second tier of Welsh football, with their reserves playing in the Gwynedd League.
-Caergybi F.C. play in the sixth tier Anglesey League.
-Holyhead Sailing Club provides members with facilities for sailing and kayaking with swinging moorings, a dinghy park and a clubhouse with restaurant and bar.
+The town's main football team is called Holyhead Hotspur, and they play in the Cymru North, the second tier of Welsh football, with their reserves playing in the Gwynedd League.
+Caergybi F.C. plays in the sixth tier Anglesey League.
+Holyhead Sailing Club provides members with facilities for sailing and kayaking with swinging moorings, a dinghy park and a clubhouse with a restaurant and bar.
 It is on Newry Beach in the historic port of Holyhead.
 Holyhead & Anglesey Amateur Boxing Club was founded on 1 April 2012, located in Vicarage Lane, Holyhead.
 The club is open to anyone over the age of 10, having a class for male and female trainees.
 Holyhead's cliffs are used for coasteering, a water sport which involves jumping off cliffs at different heights.
 Holyhead is the start and finish point of the Anglesey Coastal Path.

 Holyhead was officially twinned with Greystones, County Wicklow on 20 January 2012, and this is celebrated on a new road sign.